☎ (346) 250-5000 ✉ info@recenterhouston.com

 • Referrals to SEARCH & Healthcare for the Homeless Houston

-• Scholarships for Mental Health Peers and Recovery Coaches
+• Scholarships for Mental Health Peer and Recovery Coach Training (18+)

 Wellness — Total Body Health